Tracing the bottom electroweak dipole operators at future lepton colliders: Summary

 The importance of the dipole quadratic contributions in our analysis naturally raises concerns about the validity of the SMEFT framework, since they are at the $1/\Lambda^4$ level, formally the same as the linear contribution of dimension-8 operators.
 It should be noted that, for dimension-8 dipole operators, the interference term with the SM is also suppressed by the bottom mass.
 Treating the bottom mass as another small expansion parameter, one could indeed keep the quadratic contribution of dimension-6 dipole operators while omitting the linear dimension-8 ones.
-More generally, the robustness of the SMEFT analysis can be improved by either cutting the phase space where the quadratic contributions dominate~\cite{Contino:2016jqw}, or treating the quadratic contributions as theory error~\cite{Alte:2017pme}.
-Here we chose to simply present both the results with the quadratic contributions and the ones without, leaving a more delicate treatment of SMEFT validity to future studies.
+We also note that the Wilson coefficients that modify the SM $Zb\bar{b}$ couplings, $c^{(1)}_{Hq}+c^{(3)}_{Hq}$ and $c_{Hb}$, are much better constrained than the dipole coefficients, as shown in \autoref{tab:fit2}, and their square terms have little impact in our analysis.
+As such, we do not expect that the dimension-8 operators that modify the SM $Zb\bar{b}$ couplings are relevant to our analysis.
+It is indeed nontrivial to build a model that generates the bottom dipole interactions while keeping modifications to the SM $Zb\bar{b}$ couplings small.
+This is however not a major concern in our study, since we take a bottom-up approach assuming Wilson coefficients are free parameters subject to experimental constraints, as in many other SMEFT analyses.
+More generally, the robustness of the SMEFT analysis can be improved by either cutting the phase space where the quadratic contributions dominate~\cite{Contino:2016jqw}, or treating the quadratic contributions as the theory error~\cite{Alte:2017pme}.
+Here we chose to simply present both the results with the quadratic contributions and the ones without, leaving a more delicate treatment of SMEFT validity or the construction of viable UV models to future studies.
+We also note that the differences between the linear-fit results and the full-fit ones in \autoref{tab:fit1} are relatively small (with at most $\sim 40\%$ relative differences) if all measurements up to 360\,GeV are included.
+Therefore, we would expect the results to be still within the same order of magnitude, should a more strict treatment of EFT validity be applied ({\it e.g.} by treating the quadratic contributions as theory error).